-- Staff are expected to save all data relating to their work to their Laptop if they have been assigned one, or to the school's VLE. - The school discourages the use of removable media however if they are used we expect the Encryption of all removable media (USB pen drives, CDs, portable drives) taken outside school or sent by post or courier. - Staff laptops should be encrypted if any data or passwords are stored on them. - IEPs, assessment records, student medical information and any other data related to students or staff should not be stored on personal memory sticks but stored on an encrypted USB memory stick provided by school or on the relevant secure platform in the staff area. - Only take offsite information you are authorised to and only when it is necessary and required in order to fulfil your role.
+- Staff are expected to save all data relating to their work to their Laptop if they have been assigned one, or to the school's VLE. - Staff are encouraged to store/ save all documents on OneDrive rather than local devices/USB pen drives and to make sure OneDrive is fully synced. - The school discourages the use of removable media however if they are used we expect the Encryption of all removable media (USB pen drives, CDs, portable drives) taken outside school or sent by post or courier. - Staff laptops should be encrypted if any data or passwords are stored on them. - IEPs, assessment records, student medical information and any other data related to students or staff should not be stored on personal memory sticks but stored on an encrypted USB memory stick provided by school or on the relevant secure platform in the staff area. - Only take offsite information you are authorised to and only when it is necessary and required in order to fulfil your role.
 If you are unsure speak to a member of the Senior Leadership Team.